 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-means taking more acetaminophen (APAP) than it is safe to take.
-It may also be called APAP poisoning.
-When used correctly, APAP is a safe drug that decreases or takes away pain and lowers fevers.
-Many medicines contain APAP, including some that you can buy without a prescription.
+means taking more than it is safe to take.
+It may also be called acetaminophen poisoning.
+Acetaminophen is called paracetamol in countries outside the United States.
+When used correctly, acetaminophen is a safe drug that decreases pain and fever.
+Many medicines contain acetaminophen, including some that you can buy without a prescription.

 - First 24 hours: